SilkCommunity/SilkyNvg/README.md

 ### Fonts
 **[WORK IN PROGRESS]**

+### API structure
+The implementations are split up into different components, these being:
+- SilkyNvg.Blending *for global blending*
+- SilkyNvg.Graphics *for render styles*
+- SilkyNvg.Images *for images*
+- SilkyNvg.Paths *for creating and drawing paths*
+- SilkyNvg.Scissoring *for custom scissors*
+- SilkyNvg.Text *for text*
+- SilkyNvg.Transforms *for creating and altering the transform*
+- SilkyNvg *for core methods, such as BeginFrame, DebugDumpCache, Colour and Paint* All components are linked to `SilkyNvg.Nvg` via extension methods in their respective namespaces.

 ## Renderers
 The renderers are specified when creating the Nvg instance in `Nvg.Create`.
 SilkyNvg provides a Vulkan- and OpenGL-Renderer out of the box, but custom renderers can easilly be built using the `SilkyNvg.Rendering.INvgRenderer` interface.